DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-14-moving-organisational-permissions-guidance-above-the-form.md

 At the moment, we list out each partner organisation that applies and does not apply to each user permission.

-We've changed the text to say:
+We’ve changed the text to say:

 - ‘It currently applies to all courses you work on with all your partner organisations.’ when it applies to all partner organisations
 - ‘It currently does not apply to courses you work on with all your partner organisations.’ when it applies to none of their partner organisations